Instructions

 Question 2

-Using the homework-world dataset, create a matrix of scatterplots for the variables Happiness, Freedom, and Support.
+Using the homework-world dataset, create a matrix of scatterplots for the happiness, freedom, and support variables.
 The scatterplot for each pair should include the linear best fit line (a straight line).
 (You may need to consult the help page for a particular function.)

 • Does a linear relationship seem to describe any of the pairwise relationships?